 For instance, when someone asks you to count all the red objects in your room for 30 seconds, that is all you focus.
 If after those 30 seconds they ask you how many were in a different color, you cannot answer.
 It does not mean that you cannot see anything but the red ones, but that your attention was focused selectively on the red ones.
 This sort of mechanism works with website users, and it is essential that it be used to the best of your advantage as a product owner.

 Good UX is never a monologue

 People interacting with technology need to be engaged and to feel like their interaction is a conversation that goes two ways.
-The easiest example is iPhone’s Siri, the most “human” way of navigating a phone using friendly technology.
+The most accessible example is iPhone’s Siri, the most “human” way of navigating a phone using friendly technology.

-From this perspective, UX design needs to focus on persuading the users to act- and therefore feel involved- but also to educate them, to help them simplify tasks, to perform the tasks more efficiently, and even to impart happiness.
-In many similar cases the impact is greatly improved when there is a human conversation involved that resonates with your user.
+From this perspective, Design Thinking needs to focus on persuading the users to act, and therefore feel involved, but also to educate them, to help them simplify tasks, to perform the functions more efficiently, and even to impart happiness.
+In many similar cases, the impact significantly improves when there is a human conversation involved that resonates with your user.